Champs again: Villanova tops Creighton to win Big East title

 AP Sports Writer

+“This is why I came back,” he said as he held his tournament Most Outstanding Player trophy.

-Gillespie missed this tournament and the NCAAs last season with a torn ligament in his left knee.
-But a year later he made the clutch shots in the waning minutes, hitting the go-ahead 3 over the outstretched arm of 7-foot-1 center Ryan Kalkbrenner with 2:44 left.
+Gillespie missed both postseason tournaments in 2021 with a torn ligament in his left knee.
+But a year later he was courageous in the waning minutes, hitting the go-ahead 3 over the outstretched arm of 7-foot-1 center Ryan Kalkbrenner with 2:44 left.

+“I’m still kind of surprised when he makes those plays,” Wright said.
+“It’s incredible.
+But we put it in his hands to make those plays.”

 Villanova won the Big East Tournament under Wright in 2015, and then three straight from 2017-19.
-The school also took home national championships in 2016 and 2018 under Wright.
+The school also captured national championships in 2016 and 2018 under Wright.

+The 2016 victory, of course, was one of the most famous title games ever when Jenkins hit a buzzer-beating 3 to win it.
+Jenkins and 2016 teammate Ryan Arcidiacono cheered on the Wildcats at The Garden.
+Arcidiacono flashed the V sign as he snapped a selfie with Jenkins as confetti fluttered around them.

 Justin Moore and the rest of Villanova’s starters circled Gillespie and fired him up before he went to the free-throw line in the final seconds.
 The two-time conference player of the year hit both and was soon mobbed by teammates at midcourt to kick off the championship party.